syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 The password visibility toggle is used to show or hide the visibility of characters in the input view added to the control.
 You can enable this toggle by setting the [EnablePasswordVisibilityToggle](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~EnablePasswordVisibilityToggle.html) property to `true`.

-The TextInputLayout control will be disabled when the [IsPassword](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.entry.ispassword?view=xamarin-forms) property of the entry field is used while the [EnablePasswordVisibilityToggle](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~EnablePasswordVisibilityToggle.html) property of textinputlayout control is enabled.
+The TextInputLayout control will be disabled when the [IsPassword](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.entry.ispassword?view=xamarin-forms) property of the entry field is used while the [EnablePasswordVisibilityToggle](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~EnablePasswordVisibilityToggle.html) property of SfTextInputLayout control is enabled.

 After enabled the EnablePasswordVisibilityToggle property,if eye icon at the end of the entry field is unmasked, the password is masked.Masking will happen inversely when user tap the eye icon.